 Which batteries do I need to declare?

-All portable, industrial and automotive batteries put on the Belgian market must be declared to Bebat.
+All portable, LMT, industrial, SLI and EV batteries made available on the Belgian market must be declared to Bebat.
 This applies to both batteries sold separately (replacement market) and built-in and supplied batteries (initial installation), as well as both non-rechargeable (primary) and rechargeable batteries.
-The three categories are:

-• Portable batteries: standard batteries, such as in watches, remote controls, etc.
+- Portable batteries ≤ 5 kg: these are everyday household batteries, such as those found in watches, remote controls, laptops, etc.

 Important: certain battery types can not be put on the market: